ni/nimble/packages/nimble-components/src/table/specs/table-columns-hld.md

 </template>
 ```

+### Framework Integration

+Column elements will always be FAST-based custom elements.
+Framework-specific constructs/content are not supported.
+Standard column types (e.g. text-field, link, icon, etc) will be provided by Nimble.
+For non-standard column types, clients will be expected to implement a custom column element, which the rest of this document desribes in detail.

 ### `TableCellState` interface

 A table cell represents a single column for a single row.
 The data that a cell has access to will be a subset of the data for the entire row.
 An instance of a table cell will be generic to describe the subset of data it contains, where the `TCellData` type is a superset of the type represented by [`TableRecord`](https://github.com/ni/nimble/blob/3e4b8d3dd59431d1671e381aa66052db57bc475c/packages/nimble-components/src/table/types.ts#L24):